NotChad/termux-stuff/applications/termux-musl/README.md

 ./scripts/cross-toolchain/build-toolchain.sh
 ```

 By default, cross compiler is built for AArch64.
 If you need a different architecture, export environment variable `TERMUX_ARCH`.
-It's value should be a one of: aarch64, arm, i686, x86_64.
+Its value should be a one of: aarch64, arm, i686, x86_64.
 Example for building ARM cross-compiler:
 ```
 TERMUX_ARCH=arm ./scripts/cross-toolchain/build-toolchain.sh
 ```